 Menus

 Drag the menu downward to show the search bar and narrow down the list based on your query.
-Tap the filter icon on the right-hand side of the search bar to only show items in the current list that match one or more rules that you define.

 Layout